Protocentral/protocentral_sensything/docs/Sensything with BLE.md

 ```c
 BLEDevice::init("Sensything");
 ```
-In the following line, you set the Sensything as a server.
+In the following line, you need to set the Sensything as a server.
 ```c
 BLEServer *pServer = BLEDevice::createServer();
 ```